 I removed one plant then added soil to the container.
 Here, I’m using some old potting mix from a plant that I replanted.
 I mix it in with the new stuff right in the pot.
 A reader, however made a good point that using old soil is the best way to spread disease.
 Luckily, I had repotted a healthy plant, but he makes a great point so it’s best to use fresh soil!

-Once it’s planted I mist the soil so the succulent will settle into it’s new home.
-I keep a spray bottle handy just for misting succulents.
-I find that it prevents them from getting too much water vs. a watering can.
+Once it’s planted I mist the soil so the succulent will settle into its new home.
+If more soil is needed, I top it up.

 It’s always a good idea to tease the roots out a bit, but not too much with succulents because the sandy soil easily falls away and may leave the roots exposed too much.